 The NSF International is an independent organization that has developed standards that help with its mission to, "protect and improve global human health."
 When it comes to beauty, the NSF utilizes the same organic certification organization as the USDA to approve brands for its NSF/ANSI 305: Personal Care Products Containing Organic Ingredients seal.
 According to the NSF, "Products that contain at least 70% certified organic ingredients, but which do not meet the NOP food-focused requirements due to cosmetic industry chemical processes and production methods, can be certified to NSF/ANSI 305."
 Products that meet this certification can bear the NSF logo, which states that the product, "contains organic ingredients."

 Do any of your favorite beauty brands fall into any of these categories?
-Tell us in the comments below, and read on about these game-changing vegan skincare products.
+Read more on about these game-changing vegan skincare products.